Denis Faul: At odds with republican and nationalist leadership

 Faul's intervention was not appreciated by many who had supported the hunger strikers.
 Some republican prisoners refused to take communion from "Thatcher's priest", and a statement issued in September in their name denounced Faul as a "treacherous, conniving man".
 Faul widened the breach by describing the Provisional IRA as a "murder gang" and Provisional republicanism as having the "smell of fascism".

 Speaking after Faul's death in June 2006, Gerry Adams suggested that Faul's problem with the Provisional movement was that he resented the loss of the Church's 's paternalist control of the north's working-class Catholics.
 Faul had preferred it "when we were all wee Catholic boys and girls being tortured and beaten up and hadn't any great political thoughts of our own".
 In its first extended obituary, this broadly was the position of An Phoblacht: Faul realised that "the nationalist community had others who would speak on its behalf" and that "the Church was being pushed aside".

 Faul had also been critical of the Social Democratic and Labour Party, the party that, in the wake of the hunger strike, Sinn Féin was to progressively displace as the voice of northern nationalism.
 He dismissed the coalition of civil-rights leaders and NI Labour Party veterans as "liberal upstarts", and had opposed their participation in the first Northern Ireland power-sharing executive (1973–74) led by Brian Faulkner, the former Prime Minister of Northern Ireland who had introduced internment.

-What Faul did endorse was the 1985 Anglo–Irish Agreement.
+What Faul did endorse was the 1985 Anglo-Irish Agreement.
 In the government of Northern Ireland, this gave the Republic of Ireland an advisory role (complete with its own Belfast secretariat).
 He was initially sceptical of the peace process that, following talks between Adams and SDLP leader John Hume, developed in the 1990s.
 He doubted the bona fides of Sinn Féin and the IRA, and feared the Anglo-Irish Agreement would be sacrificed.

 Political argument for prisoner release

-Interviewed in 1988, Faul argued that the British Government were "very silly" not to recognize that large numbers of republican prisoners are "rebelling against the Provos" and "just want out".[T]he fellows who more or less in the early 70s--as a reaction to the ghetto pogrom of '69--entered the Provos to defend the Catholic Community, they are disgusted by the present civilian killings and the random shootings and the racketeering, the extortion, the forcible taking over of pubs and all.Their release would promote more "independent" thinking, and deprive the Provisionals of their key political asset, the families Once their loved ones are released, the families of prisoners tended to "just disappear" back into the community.
+Interviewed in 1988, Faul argued that the British Government were "very silly" not to recognise that large numbers of republican prisoners are "rebelling against the Provos" and "just want out".[T]he fellows who more or less in the early 70s--as a reaction to the ghetto pogrom of '69--entered the Provos to defend the Catholic Community, they are disgusted by the present civilian killings and the random shootings and the racketeering, the extortion, the forcible taking over of pubs and all.Their release would promote more "independent" thinking, and deprive the Provisionals of their key political asset, the families Once their loved ones are released, the families of prisoners tended to "just disappear" back into the community.
 "The Provos", Faul argued, operated "on a very narrow basis of support.